uos/rmcl/docs/RMCL.md

 #### TODOs

 * Remove the likelihood when sliding through walls.
 This is only implemented in the CPU version
+* Provide a MotionUpdater that is constrained to the mesh's surface

 ### Resampling